zzy13950761022/uav-llm-integration/README.md

 MPE Research Project @ The University of Western Australia by Conan (Po) Dewitt

 ## Installing ROS 2 and Gazebo for Simulation
-This project utilises [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) and [Gazebo Harmonic](https://gazebosim.org/docs/harmonic/install_ubuntu/).
+This project utilises [ROS 2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) and [Gazebo Fortress](https://gazebosim.org/docs/fortress/install_ubuntu/).
 ROS is the foundational framework that provides the functionality needed for the UAV application and supports integration for simulated testing.
 Gazebo is a simulation environment that works with ROS, allowing the ROS packages to be tested within a realistic physics-based simulation.

-### Installing ROS 2 Jazzy
+### Installing ROS 2 Humble
 Enable required repositories:
 ```sh
 sudo apt install software-properties-common